-Here's the goal in farming in a land.
-You don't have to reach for ridiculous high cs ratio's, the main important thing is to outfarm your opponent.
-If you outcs your opponent or you have a high gold advantage, maintain that advantage and pressure your opponent and make it harder for the enemies to win the game.
+Here's the goal in farming within a lane.
+You don't have to reach for ridiculous high cs ratio's, the main important thing is to OUTFARM your opponent.
+If you outcs your opponent or you have a high gold advantage, you can pressure your opponent and make it harder for the enemies to win the game.

 Chaox, a primary example of astonishing farming skills combined with the last hitting power of the s-key.
 Observe how he freezes the lane and notice when he starts pushing the lane.
 These observations will make you a good farmer.